 I wasn’t able to get a picture of the stencil because I got carried away and applied the MUD before I knew it.
 The stencil was laid flat on the board and secured with painter’s tape before using the spatula to apply over the Market stencil.
 It was really easy.

 I used the Dixie Belle Mud (thick paste-like substance) to create a raised stencil with a spatula.
 You can apply it smooth or rough.
 I like the rough texture look so I applied it in a crosshatch pattern.
 Just randomly.
 I removed the stencil immediately after the application of the Mud and washed it with warm soapy water and patted the stencil dry.
 The stencil is heavy-duty and reusable.
 What a cool look!
-The letter really stand out!
+The letter really stands out!

 Application of Iron Patina Paint on the Farmhouse Market Sign

 So, I got carried away and missed taking pics of the next step.
 Probably the easiest step of the whole project.
 It’s rather simple so I’ll explain it here in detail.

 Apply the Iron Patina Paint in the areas that you want the rust to show.
 I used a sponge to apply the Iron Patina Paint and just dabbed it on in spots.
 Immediately while the patina paint was still wet, I sprayed over the wet paint with the green patina spray.
 I made sure my board was laying flat when I sprayed the activator.
 This allowed the activator to pool in some areas and that’s totally what I wanted.
 What happened when I did this, the Iron Patina Paint started to bleed out a bit into the other paint.
 That’s a good thing.
 It makes for a more realistic look… in my opinion.
 Now here was the hardest part… I had to wait!
 Wait until it got all rusty and crusty.
 This process can take up to 6 hours.